mlflow/mlflow/docs/source/llms/llama-index/index.rst

 The integration of the LlamaIndex library with MLflow provides a seamless experience for managing and deploying LlamaIndex engines.
 The following are some of the key benefits of using LlamaIndex with MLflow:

-* `MLflow Tracking <../../tracking.html>`_ allows you to track your index to MLflow and manage a lot of moving parts in your LlamaIndex project, such as prompts, LLMs, retrievers, tools, global configurations, and more.
+* `MLflow Tracking <../../tracking.html>`_ allows you to track your index in MLflow and manage many moving parts in your LlamaIndex project, such as prompts, LLMs, retrievers, tools, global configurations, and more.

 * `MLflow Model <../../models.html>`_ packages your LlamaIndex engine with all its dependency versions, input and output interfaces, and other essential metadata.
 This allows you to deploy your LlamaIndex engine with ease, knowing that the environment is consistent across different stages of the ML lifecycle.

-* `MLflow Evaluate <../llm-evaluate/index.html>`_ provides native capabilities within MLflow to **evaluate** language models.
+* `MLflow Evaluate <../llm-evaluate/index.html>`_ provides native capabilities within MLflow to evaluate language models.
 This capability facilitates the efficient assessment of inference results from your LlamaIndex engine, ensuring robust performance analytics and facilitating quick iterations.

-* `MLflow Tracing <../tracing/index.html>`_ is a powerful **observability** tool for monitoring and debugging what happens inside the LlamaIndex models, helping you identifying potential bottlenecks or issues quickly.
-With its powerful automatic logging capability, you can instrument your LlamaIndex application without any code change but just running a single command.
+* `MLflow Tracing <../tracing/index.html>`_ is a powerful observability tool for monitoring and debugging what happens inside the LlamaIndex models, helping you identify potential bottlenecks or issues quickly.
+With its powerful automatic logging capability, you can instrument your LlamaIndex application without any code change but just by running a single command.